Club: NAC Breda | Opening: 1996 | Capacity: 19,000

 History and description

 Rat Verlegh Stadion replaced the old NAC-Stadion located at the Beatrixstraat.
-Construction of the new stadium started in 2005, and it officially opened on the 11th of August 1996 with a friendly match between NAC and Brazilian side Grêmio (0-0).
+Construction of the new stadium started in 2005, and it officially opened on 11 August 1996 with a friendly match between NAC and Brazilian side Grêmio (0-0).

 In its first decade, Rat Verlegh Stadion went by several sponsor names, but in 2006 the club decided to adopt the name of Rat Verlegh, player of the club between 1912 and 1931, and a popular icon among the club’s fans.